Bri-gid/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays directory content including hidden files beginning with dot
+displays content of current directory in a digitalized long format